Location: Richmond, Kentucky

 Speech Code Category: Harassment Policies

-Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature when: … Such conduct is sufficiently severe and pervasive so as to alter the conditions of, have purpose or effect of substantially interfering with an individual’s work or academic performance by creating an intimidating, hostile or offensive working or educational environment.
+- Such conduct is sufficiently severe or pervasive to alter the conditions of or have the purpose or effect of substantially interfering with an individual’s work or academic performance by creating an intimidating, hostile, or offensive working or education environment.

 Speech Code Category: Internet Usage Policies